PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/taxes-listing.md

 - **Display tax in the shopping cart** - toggle switch button, enabling or disabling Tax showing in the Cart.
 By default it is disabled.
 - **Based on** - drop-down list item to choose from which address the tax should be calculated.
 Possible values are **Invoice Address** and **Delivery Address**.
 By default, there is Invoice address value selected.
 - **Use ecotax** - toggle switch button, controlling the ecotaxes availability.
 Enabling the ecotaxes, creates additional field in Pricing area in Product Page editing.
 By default, the ecotaxes are disabled.
 - **Ecotax** - if _Use ecotax_ is enabled, this _Ecotax_ dropdown field appears.
 There can be certain ecotax and range set from the dropdown.
 This field becomes mandatory.
+After enabling Ecotaxes, the new input with Ecotaxes becomes available in each product editing page in Back-Office.
+Also, the Ecotax numeric value is displayed in Product Page, between the Product title and Quantity with CTA Add to cart UI elements.
 - **Save** - CTA button saving the Tax configuration.

 ## Multistores compatibility